• Home

 Jacques Pepin’s Beef Stew With Red Wine Sauce …It’s What’s for Dinner.

-Oven brats served over sauerkraut and mashed potatoes.
+Caramelized kraut and brats served over mashed potatoes.

 Oven baked brats and sauerkraut become irresistible when caramelized with brown sugar.
 And served over fluffy mashed potatoes for the ultimate comfort food meal.
-An Autumn dinner that you’ll fall in love with.
+You’ll learn how to caramelize onions for for brats, step by step methods for crispy brats and perfect caramelized kraut.

 Another very popular recipe with a very “Fall” feel is this one for Rode Kool.
 Red cabbage braised with apples and pears is a perfect side dish for the season.